Skip to main content

 #1: Underground disposal

-The only way this method is compliant is when the hazardous waste is brought to mines that are either inactive or partially active (along with meeting additional geological and technical specifications).
-Many companies need to dispose of radioactive waste, whether from medical treatments, laboratory experiments, nuclear fuel production, or radioactive ore mining.
+This method is only compliant when hazardous waste is brought to mines that are either inactive or partially active (along with meeting additional geological and technical specifications).
+Many companies must dispose of radioactive waste, whether from medical treatments, laboratory experiments, nuclear fuel production, or radioactive ore mining.
 For those cases, this method is considered a strong, cost-effective option.

 #2: Landfill disposal

-Dumpsites and landfills are the most commonly used and oldest methods of hazardous waste disposal.
+Dumpsites and landfills are the most commonly used and oldest hazardous waste disposal methods.
 Hazardous waste landfills are specially built and are NOT intended for liquid wastes.
-They are engineered and excavated so that they are within the ground rather than piling upward.
+They are engineered and excavated to be within the ground rather than piling upward.

 These landfills are lined with clay, HDPE, or other non-porous materials to prevent the waste from leaching into the ground.
 Wind dispersal controls, leak protection systems, and a double liner are additional protections so that humans and the environment come into contact with as little waste as possible.

-Modern hazardous waste landfills are equipped with sophisticated systems for leachate collection and treatment, gas monitoring, and environmental protection.
+Modern hazardous waste landfills are equipped with sophisticated leachate collection and treatment systems, gas monitoring, and environmental protection.
 They can cost upwards of $1 million per acre to construct, reflecting the high level of engineering and safeguards required.

 #3: Ocean dumping

 To avoid groundwater contamination, deep-sea depositing is sometimes used.
-It is necessary to treat hazardous waste before the disposal of hazardous materials, as ocean dumping has a major impact on marine life.
-This treatment is important to human health, too, since the waste can make its way to humans when they consume seafood.
+It is necessary to treat hazardous waste before the disposal of hazardous materials, as ocean dumping significantly impacts marine life.
+This treatment is essential to human health, too, since the waste can make its way to humans when they consume seafood.
 Some environmental agencies ban this practice, but it is allowed by the EPA if you have a permit and strictly follow its guidelines.
-(The US Army Corps of Engineers handles all dredged material permits while the EPA processes the remainder.)
+(The US Army Corps of Engineers handles all dredged material permits, while the EPA processes the remainder.)

-Regarding sustainability, treatment is critically important.
+Treatment is critically essential for sustainability.
 Radioactive waste, industrial waste, and sludge all cause considerable ocean pollution.
-Mercury and cadmium, toxic heavy metals, are within about 10 percent of dredged material.
+Mercury and cadmium, toxic heavy metals, are present in about 10 percent of dredged material.

 Ocean dumping of hazardous waste is highly controversial due to its potential to devastate marine ecosystems.
 The London Convention, an international treaty, restricts ocean disposal practices, emphasizing the need for stringent regulation and oversight.